dschanoeh/hover-ddns/README.md

   * Using the ipify API
   * Issuing OpenDNS DNS queries
   * Extracting the address from a lokal network interface
+* Cron syntax can be used to schedule periodic updates

 ## Usage